-The origins of the Sheehy family originally were Scottish and they are descended from one of the MacDonnell clans, Sithich, the great-grandson of Domhnaill who came to Ireland early in the fourteenth century.
+The origins of the Sheehy family originally were Scottish, and they are descended from one of the MacDonnell clans, Sithich, the great-grandson of Domhnaill who came to Ireland early in the fourteenth century.
 They came into the service of the Earl of Desmond in 1420 and that is how County Limerick has come to be a stronghold for the name.
 As part of the service, they gained possession of the castle of Ballyallinan near Rathkeale.

 After that, they branched out in different directions to acquire large estates of land in Counties Limerick and Cork.
 Still, the family remained in high esteem among the native Irish.
 They remained true to their Christian (and Catholic) faith and had accumulated wealth from the services they gave in war so they possessed the lifestyle of gentlemen.
 Three brothers moved to Liscarroll where they purchased a large estate and in, one of the Patent Rolls, King James I granted them pardon.